param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 Transformers and other complex models can be used to improve the performance.
 Augmenting the images and building a model on a bigger comprehensive dataset with more classes to better assess the effectiveness of multi-modal networks.
 Nevertheless, it goes unsaid that multi-modal networks have a huge array of applications and it's interesting to see them being adopted for novel use cases.

 ## Web App
 We have deployed the system as a web app that can be found <a href = "https://huggingface.co/spaces/param-mehta/Flipkart-project">here</a>.
-You can input either text, image or both to compare all three models.
+You can input either text, image or both to compare all three models.,

 ## Usage:
 You can reproduce this project on your local device by following the given steps: